 Unless you’re currently running a computer completely disconnected from the web, you’re going to need protection against viruses and malware.
-If you’re landing on this page, there’s a good chance you fit one (or more) of the following:
+If you’re landing on this page, there’s a good chance you’re looking for free virus removal because you fit one (or more) of the following:

 - You, a family member, or a friend installed a virus and you’re now looking for how to get rid of it inexpensively

 - You just got a new computer that you want to protect against viruses

 - You’re simply tired of paying high prices for virus and malware removal and protection

 Even if none of those descriptions quite fit, we’ve still got you covered.
 This list explores some of the best free malware and free virus removal tools currently available to consumers.
 We’re not dealing with low-quality, fly-by-night software here either.

 Best free virus removal and free malware removal tools

 Of the many options you could download, we trust the following free malware removal tools: